 OK, now that everybody has rolled in, let's get started.
 The ultimate topic of this article is summer rolls.
 But to do justice to that endeavor, one should understand the often bewildering context of Asian rolls in general.
-My plan was to elucidate the culinary differences and history of these rolls, but that's where the confusion began.
+I planned to elucidate these rolls' culinary differences and history, but that's where the confusion began.

-In preparation for this article I spent a couple days reviewing a variety of cookbooks, reference books, and websites, all American in origin.
-I was on a roll, but hadn't arrived at a consensus as I encountered much disparate information.
+In preparation for this article, I spent a couple of days reviewing a variety of cookbooks, reference books, and websites, all American in origin.
+I was on a roll but hadn't reached a consensus as I encountered much disparate information.
 I realized I had to go to the horse's mouth.

 Spring Roll or Egg Roll?

 Spring rolls are indigenous to China, with neighboring countries sporting their own versions.
 Egg rolls are an American invention by Chinese immigrants during the 19th century.

 Spring rolls were traditionally eaten during the Chinese New Year celebration or Spring Festival, hence the name.
 During my preliminary search, I perused several sources asserting that both rolls originated in China or that the egg roll was Chinese and the spring roll was the Americanized counterpart.

 But my Chinese cohort unanimously said the spring roll was of Chinese provenance.
 Moreover, none of them ever had an egg roll in their country of origin.

 Egg rolls start with wheat flour mixed with water or sometimes egg.
 Spring rolls can utilize a wheat flour-based wrapper or rice paper wrappers (made from rice flour).
 Egg roll wrappers are thicker and egg rolls are larger.